Rythe-Interactive/Rythe-LLRI/docs/source/fundamentals.rst

 -----------
 The LLRI API supports various features that may not always be supported by the current environment.
 These features are available through extensions.
 LLRI uses extensions extensively to cross the gap between available features for each implementation.
 Per-extension support is fully **optional**.

 Extensions are inserted upon creation of :class:`llri::Instance` and :class:`llri::Device`.
 Instance extensions usually contain application-wide changes such as validation callbacks, and as such their availability tends to depend on machine configuration and/or implementation featureset.
-Device extensions are queried through :class:`llri::Adapter` and tend to depend on hardware/feature limits.
+Adapter extensions are queried through :class:`llri::Adapter` and tend to depend on hardware/feature limits.

 Support for extensions is queried prior to Instance/Device creation, for :class:`llri::Instance` extensions this function is :func:`llri::queryInstanceExtensionSupport`, whereas :class:`llri::Adapter` extensions are queried through :func:`llri::Adapter::queryExtensionSupport`.